-In my post “How much do your choices dictate your results?”, I state “choice beats disciple and turns willingness into action”.
+In my post “How much do your choices dictate your results?”, I state “choice beats discipline and turns willingness into action”.

 I also talk about the positive impact of being consistent with our choices.